 We developed the following resources:

 The education resources that have been most effective come out of NJ Ag society's Learning Through Gardening program.
 When all NJ schools were shutdown in March 2020, LTG responded by creating two new web pages available to the general public.
 They are Learning through Gardening At Home http://www.njagsociety.org/learning-through-gardening-at-home.html and Go Virtual with Learning Through Gardening http://www.njagsociety.org/teacher-tool-box.html The other main contributors to the NJ AITC program, the NJ Farm bureau women's Committee ad the Sussex Agricultural Education Center, are still available but are on hold due to virtual classrooms.

 Major Program Impacts or Outcomes

 Caroline Etsch is a farmer in Middlesex County, NJ.
-She works with the NJFB Women's Leadership Committee to present and develop programs for students, educators and the public of NJ to engage with farming on many levels throughout the state.
+She works with the NJFB Women's Leadership Committee to present and develop programs for students, educators and the public of NJ, to engage with farming on many levels throughout the state.
 She runs an Agri-Tourism business from her farm in Middlesex County, teaching 3rd graders in Monroe Township about modern agriculture each fall.
-She has attended many AITC conferences in the past and continues to learn from her peers.
+She has been the state contact for 4 years and continues to learn from her peers.
 She is a Veterinary Technician by trade, a gardener by hobby and an educator at heart.